JuliaLang/Pkg.jl/docs/src/api.md

 ## Package API Reference

-In the REPL mode, packages (with associated version, UUID, URL etc) are parsed from strings, for example `"Package#master"`,`"Package@v0.1"`, `"www.mypkg.com/MyPkg#my/feature"`.
+In the Pkg REPL mode, packages (with associated version, UUID, URL etc) are parsed from strings, for example `"Package#master"`,`"Package@v0.1"`, `"www.mypkg.com/MyPkg#my/feature"`.

 In the functional API, it is possible to use strings as arguments for simple commands (like `Pkg.add(["PackageA", "PackageB"])`,